-Student Travel Awards are available to Graduate Students for participation in the Annual Symposium of the Society of Toxicologic Pathology.
-Each of the students who is chosen will receive a stipend (approximately $1,000 varies yearly) to defray travel, and lodging costs associated with attending the convention, complimentary meeting registration, and complimentary student membership (for the following year).
-Recipients will be honored at an Awards Ceremony prior to the Annual Business Meeting on Wednesday.
+Student Travel Grants are available to Graduate Students for participation in the Annual Symposium of the Society of Toxicologic Pathology.
+Each of the students chosen will receive a stipend (approximately $1,000, varies yearly) to defray travel and lodging costs associated with attending the Symposium, complimentary meeting registration, and complimentary student membership (for the following year).
+Recipients will be recognized at the Awards and Recognition Ceremony.

 All recipients will be required to present a poster at the Symposium and submit an abstract describing their original work involving clinical or experimental research that relates to experimental or toxicologic pathology.
 Abstracts should be clear and complete with Introduction (including purpose/ justification), Methods, Results, and Conclusions sections.
 The letter of nomination, Curriculum Vitae, and statement of career goals will also be taken into consideration.
 Some trainees will be asked to give an additional short oral presentation concurrent with scientific sessions.

-Eligibility: To be eligible to compete for this award, trainees must be graduate students working in the field of experimental or toxicologic pathology or a related discipline (to include veterinary students, pathology residents [veterinary or medical] and/or MS or PhD students), and must be available to travel to Indianapolis, Indiana to attend the meeting.
-Candidates who have recently completed their graduate studies (within 12 months of the application date) will also be eligible.
+Eligibility: To be eligible to compete for this grant, trainees must be graduate students working in the field of experimental or toxicologic pathology or a related discipline (to include veterinary students, pathology residents [veterinary or medical] and/or MS or PhD students), and must be available to attend the STP Annual Symposium in the year the travel grant is awarded.
+Candidates who have recently completed their graduate studies (within 12 months of the application deadline) will also be eligible.

 How to Apply: